livrich/data_structure_tutorial/1_stack.md

 Notice that push and pop operations happen from the back of the stack.
 Normally, removing from the middle of the stack is not allowed.

 The book at the **front** is the very first book read.
 A LIFO structure can result in data not being used for a long time.
-This might not be the ideal structure for all senarios but the real benefit of the stack is the ability to remember "what books we have read" or where we have been.
+This might not be the ideal structure for all scenarios but the real benefit of the stack is the ability to remember "what books we have read" or where we have been.

 ![real examples](stack_real_life.png)